 Phase 1: startup and rapid growth

-It is often the case that growth at this stage is stimulated by accident or product popularity rather than refined structures or technical resources.
+It is often the case that eCommerce growth at this stage is stimulated by accident or product popularity rather than refined structures or technical resources.
 When starting from nothing, these last two factors are not a problem, only when the platform achieves a certain degree of recognition and repeating interest may we encounter the first inhibiting elements.

 At this stage, the inhibiting factors are: